|Kathryn Tatsch Hunt (#46800135)|

 |Bio and Links|

-Family surname location areas: Beaver County, Lawrence County, Allegheny County, Washington Co. and Somerset Co.,PA; Columbiana County and Stark County, OH; Hancock County, WV.
+Family surname location areas: Beaver County, Lawrence County, Allegheny County, Washington County, York County, Adams County and Somerset Co.,PA; Columbiana County and Stark County, OH; Hancock County, WV.

 NOTE: If you have any additional information for the graves I've posted, please message me and I will be happy to make the changes.